BSBI currently publishes five main periodicals - two are members-only, printed and/ or emailed out, and the others are

 Country newsletters & bulletins

-BSBI also publishes three annual periodicals covering news, plant records and many other botanical delights from the countries:
+BSBI also publishes four annual periodicals covering news, plant records and many other botanical delights from across the countries:

 - Current and back issues of Irish Botanical News, edited by Paul Green, can be downloaded from the Irish Botanical News webpage.
 This periodical, published by the Committee for Ireland, has been published annually since 1991.

 - The Scottish Newsletter, edited by Angus Hannah, can be downloaded from the Scotland page; or you can find the latest issue, along with all back issues dating back to 1979, on the Scottish Newsletter webpage.

-- Recent issues of the Welsh Bulletin, edited by Richard Pryce, Sally Whyman & Katherine Slade, can be downloaded from the Wales page.
-Back issues are housed in the Welsh Bulletin archive, so you can download every issue from 1964 onwards.
+- Current and back issues of the Welsh Bulletin, edited by Richard Pryce, Sally Whyman & Katherine Slade, can be downloaded from the Welsh Bulletin webpage, where you will find every issue from 1964 onwards.

-BSBI would like to express its sincere thanks to these five editors who carry out their editorial duties in an entirely voluntary capacity.
+BSBI would like to express its sincere thanks to these six editors who carry out their editorial duties in an entirely voluntary capacity.
 We are very grateful for their hard work over time and commend them on their excellent periodicals.
 Take a look and see if you agree!

 New Journal of Botany and the BSBI Publications Archive